mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.2.0/advanced/interop.md

 import Syntax from '@theme/Syntax';

-LIGO can work together with other smart contract languages on Tezos.
+LIGO can work together with other smart contract languages on Mavryk.
 However, data structures might have different representations in Michelson and not correctly match the standard LIGO types.